myclonelife/exosphere/README.md

 Business owners benefit from
 faster innovation and
-seamless scaling of ideas into maintainable production-grade solutions at lower total cost and risk, giving you a competitive advantage in today's fast-moving markets.
+seamless scaling of prototypes into maintainable production-grade solutions.
+This happens at lower overall cost and risk, giving you a competitive advantage in today's fast-moving markets.
 [[read more]](website/benefits.md#business)